Books and Other Projects by John Scalzi

 The books marked with an asterisk are out of print.
 Otherwise, each of these is available on Amazon.com, BN.com, IndieBound.org, iTunes and Powells.com, as well as other online retailers.
 If you have a favorite local bookstore, however, consider purchasing these books there.
 It’s fun to support local businesses.

-Midnight Rises (2015): An interactive graphic novel for mobile platforms, currently available on iTunes.
+Midnight Rises (2015): An interactive graphic novel for mobile platforms.
+Currently unavailable.

-Midnight Star (2015): A first person shooter video game for mobile platforms, currently available on iTunes.
+Midnight Star (2015): A first person shooter video game for mobile platforms.
+Currently unavailable.